Negative Confession

-The Negative Confession (Latin: Confessio Negativa), sometimes known as the King's Confession, is a confession of faith issued by King James VI of Scotland on 2 March 1580 (Old Style).
+The Negative Confession (Latin: Confessio Negativa), sometimes known as the King's Confession, is a confession of faith issued by King James VI of Scotland on 2 March 1581.

 Background

 In 1580 Scottish Protestants feared the influence of Counter-Reformation forces in Scotland and were suspicious of King James's Catholic favourite, Ésme Stewart.
 They suspected that Catholics had obtained a papal dispensation to allow them to subscribe to the Scots Confession of 1560.
 David Calderwood later asserted that "many masked Papists subscribed the old Confession deceitfully".
 In order to allay these fears and demonstrate his fidelity to Protestantism, James commissioned John Craig to draft a confession of faith that would appeal to Protestants and which no Catholic would be able to sign.
 Robert Baillie later wrote:

 In the year 1580 some prime courtiers and others truly popish in their heart, yet for their own ends was content to dissemble and to abjure popery with their owne equivocations and mentall reservations, the King, desiring to stop all starting holes, caused Mr Craige, the pastor of his familie, to draw up a confession of every particular rejecting expressly the most of the Romish errors.

 The document became known as the Negative Confession because it defined what the Church of Scotland was against rather than declaring those doctrines which it approved.
 However, the Confession did include an affirmation of the Scots Confession.